CarlosNZ/fig-tree-evaluator/README.md

   -  better error handling and error reporting
   -  more flexible output conversion
   -  more well-organised codebase
-- **v1.x.x**: created specifically for [Conforma](https://github.com/openmsupply/conforma-server/wiki/Query-Syntax) application manager by [mSupplyFoundation](https://github.com/openmsupply). v2 is a complete re-write with numerous improvments, but should be 99% backwards compatible.
+- **v1.x.x**: created specifically for [Conforma](https://github.com/openmsupply/conforma-server/wiki/Query-Syntax) application manager by [mSupplyFoundation](https://github.com/openmsupply). v2 is a complete re-write with numerous improvements, but should be 99% backwards compatible.

 ## Credit